Timotheeee/btd6_mods/range_changer/README.md

-press f9 to use
+press f4 to use

 credits:

-Mootykins for figuring out how to remove character validation
+Mootykins for figuring out how to remove character validation Gurren for helping out

-Hemidemisemipresent for the code that uses StartOfRoundRateBuffModel